mfherbst/asedftk/README.md

    is on purpose
    to [work around some limitations](https://pyjulia.readthedocs.io/en/stable/troubleshooting.html#your-python-interpreter-is-statically-linked-to-libpython) present in some Linux distros like Debian or Ubuntu.
+4. That's it, you're all set.
+But before you get going, please note:
+   The limitation mentioned above implies that you might also need to run your Python scripts with the `python-jl` wrapper if you want to use asedftk in them.
+   I.e. if you have written a calculation script `script.py` you need to start it as `python-jl script.py`.

 ## Basic usage
 `asedftk.DFTK` is basically a class wrapping around DFTK and making it an